sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

- Nityanatha has given the source of his information in this way: "whatever has been stated by Shambhu in [Rasarnava](# "Dr. Roy s translation of this line has not been happy.
-It runs as follows:-").......said by Nagarjuna...." have been consulted by me.
+ Nityanatha has given the source of his information in this way: "whatever has been stated by Shambhu in Rasarnava[^3].......said by Nagarjuna...." have been consulted by me.

+[^3]: "Dr. Roy s translation of this line has not been happy.
+It runs as follows:-"

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 who was indebted to Nagarjuna (4th Cen- tury B.C.) and to Shambhu,